TormodLandet/raschii/documentation/theory.rst

 =========

 The Fourier series stream function from Rienecker and Fenton (1981) is used also for the air phase.
-Using a stream function ensures an exactly divergence free velocity field.
+Using a stream function ensures an exactly divergence-free velocity field.

 The :ref:`Fenton stream function <eq_fenton_sf>` is linear in the unknown